 The aforementioned mechanisms require different magnitudes of deformation in the pavement system to be mobilized.
-Since the early studies on geosynthetic reinforcement of base course layers focused on unpaved roads, significant rutting depths (in excess of 25 mm) may have been tolerable.
+In the case of unpaved roads, significant rutting depths (in excess of 25 mm) may be tolerable.
 The increased bearing capacity and tensioned membrane support mechanisms have been considered for paved roads.
 However, the deformation needed to mobilize these mechanisms generally exceeds the serviceability requirements of flexible pavements.
 Thus, for the case of flexible pavements, lateral restraint is considered to contribute the most for the improved performance of geosynthetic-reinforced pavements.

-3 NORTH AMERICAN DESIGN METHODOLOGIES FOR GEOSYNTHETIC-REINFORCED FLEXIBLE PAVEMENTS
+3. DESIGN METHODOLOGIES FOR GEOSYNTHETIC-REINFORCED FLEXIBLE PAVEMENTS

 The design philosophy of flexible pavement systems was initiated by the Romans, evolving into the current design approaches.
-As mentioned, the design approach involves providing a protective layer over the subgrade that improves the serviceability under traffic and environmental loads.
-Figure 5 shows the evolution of road design methods in the US since the 1930s.
+The design approach involves providing a protective layer over the subgrade that improves the serviceability under traffic and environmental loads.